mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 * `answered`
 * `completed`

-Vonage platform sends corresponding event callbacks per each status.
+The Vonage platform sends corresponding event callbacks per each status.
 You can find more detail in the [Webhooks Reference](/voice/voice-api/webhook-reference).

-NCCO and webhooks allow scripting the call as the set of messages and questions to the user which is applicable to [voice notifications](/use-cases/voice-alerts), [IVR](/use-cases/interactive-voice-response), [voice assistant](/use-cases/asr-use-case-voice-bot) and other scenarios with a predefined list of possible events.
-With NCCO, the application may instruct Vonage platform to play the audio message ([Text-to-speech](/voice/voice-api/guides/text-to-speech) or [prerecorded](/voice/voice-api/ncco-reference#stream)) and then expect user input either with [DTMF](/voice/voice-api/guides/dtmf) or [speech](/voice/voice-api/guides/asr).
-On user input, the application gets input callback with user choice (digit or speech transcript), analyses it and provides Vonage with new instructions (NCCO).
+NCCO and webhooks allow scripting the call as a series of messages and questions to the user, which is applicable to [voice notifications](/use-cases/voice-alerts), [IVR](/use-cases/interactive-voice-response), [voice assistants](/use-cases/asr-use-case-voice-bot) and other scenarios with a predefined list of possible events.
+With an NCCO, the application may instruct the Vonage platform to play the audio message ([text-to-speech](/voice/voice-api/guides/text-to-speech) or [prerecorded](/voice/voice-api/ncco-reference#stream)) and then expect user input either with [DTMF](/voice/voice-api/guides/dtmf) or [speech](/voice/voice-api/guides/asr).
+On user input, the application gets input callback from the user choice (digit or speech transcript), analyzes it and provides Vonage with new instructions (NCCO).

 ```sequence_diagram
 participant U as User